LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 That would have created a a new file with the title `gulliver.txt` while leaving the original file `829-0.txt` intact.

 Now that we have seen and used several new commands, it's time for another trick.
-Hit the up arrow twice on your keyboard.
-Notice that `mv 829-0.txt gulliver.txt` appears before your cursor.
+Hit the up arrow twice on
+keyboard.
+Notice that `mv 829-0.txt gulliver.txt`
+appears before your cursor.
 We can continue pressing the up arrow to cycle through your previous commands.
 The down arrow cycles back toward your most recent command.
 This is another important labour-saving function and something we'll use a lot.